CrowdSAL: Crowdsourced Video Saliency Prediction

 What’s New

 We use various objective metrics for evaluating video saliency prediction methods.
-Also, we calculate the average FPS (frames per second) to compare the speed of the algorithms.
+Check the “Methodology” section to learn the details.
+Also, we calculate the average FPS (frames per second) and number of parameters to compare the performance of the algorithms.

 Scroll below for comparison charts, tables, and interactive visual comparisons of saliency model results.